insait-institute/sabermath/docs/experiment-instructions.md

 results/tables/statement_full_instructions.tex
 ```

-`RESULTS_instructions.md` gives one row per model and one column per arm, with
+`RESULTS_instructions.md` gives one row per model and one column per instruction, with
 the parenthesised value being the change from that model's own `p0`.
-Instructable models and controls are separate blocks, and the `pm` arm has its
+Instructable models and controls are separate blocks, and the `pm` instruction has its
 own section.

 A cell appears only when all 1000 queries scored; a partial run is listed